othyro/wtfubar/README.md

 This package, its authors, and contributors do not assume that it's all- inclusive, so please send your suggestions.
 Include some source - Urban Dictionary, Encyclopedia Dramatica, etc. - with your addition, so we're not MSU.
 Subculture acronyms and abbreviations are acceptable.
+The whitespace separator for the acronyms files is one tab, not spaces.

 ## License
 As with the original wtf package, this package is released under the public